 GeneCards Summary for TFRC Gene

 TFRC (Transferrin Receptor) is a Protein Coding gene.
-Diseases associated with TFRC include Immunodeficiency 46 and Iron Deficiency Anemia.
-Among its related pathways are Clathrin-mediated endocytosis and Clathrin derived vesicle budding.
+Diseases associated with TFRC include Immunodeficiency 46 and Combined Immunodeficiency.
+Among its related pathways are Insulin receptor recycling and Clathrin-mediated endocytosis.
 Gene Ontology (GO) annotations related to this gene include double-stranded RNA binding.
 An important paralog of this gene is TFR2.

 UniProtKB/Swiss-Prot Summary for TFRC Gene

-Cellular uptake of iron occurs via receptor-mediated endocytosis of ligand-occupied transferrin receptor into specialized endosomes.
+Cellular uptake of iron occurs via receptor-mediated endocytosis of ligand-occupied transferrin receptor into specialized endosomes (PubMed:26214738).
 Endosomal acidification leads to iron release.
 The apotransferrin-receptor complex is then recycled to the cell surface with a return to neutral pH and the concomitant loss of affinity of apotransferrin for its receptor.
 Transferrin receptor is necessary for development of erythrocytes and the nervous system (By similarity).
 A second ligand, the heditary hemochromatosis protein HFE, competes for binding with transferrin for an overlapping C-terminal binding site.
 Positively regulates T and B cell proliferation through iron uptake (PubMed:26642240).
 Acts as a lipid sensor that regulates mitochondrial fusion by regulating activation of the JNK pathway (PubMed:26214738).
 When dietary levels of stearate (C18:0) are low, promotes activation of the JNK pathway, resulting in HUWE1-mediated ubiquitination and subsequent degradation of the mitofusin MFN2 and inhibition of mitochondrial fusion (PubMed:26214738).
 When dietary levels of stearate (C18:0) are high, TFRC stearoylation inhibits activation of the JNK pathway and thus degradation of the mitofusin MFN2 (PubMed:26214738).

 (Microbial infection) Acts as a receptor for new-world arenaviruses: Guanarito, Junin and Machupo virus.